MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-saveaspdf-method-report.md

  *FileName*
  Type: Text

  The path and name of the file that you want to save the report as.
+This path can be a local drive or mapped network directory, such as `C:\MyReports\report206.pdf`.
+For a network directory, you can also use the Universal Naming Convention (UNC) path, like `\\servername\sharename\folder\filename`.

  *Record*
  Type: Record